Science and Faith in Islam

 - Why Did the Scientific Revolution Not Take Place in the Muslim World?

-- Muslim contributions to the NASA Hubble Space Telescope Was Built – A Personal Narrative
+- How the NASA Hubble Space Telescope Was Built – A Personal Narrative

 - Faith and Reason: The Junction of the Two Seas